stacynwigwe/portfolio/organizational-readiness.md

 The initiative increased student confidence and self-management, reducing delays caused by missed prerequisites and fostering more proactive planning behavior.
 Mentors reported smoother term transitions, while students expressed greater ownership over their academic and field experience milestones.

-By using a structured readiness framework rooted in empathy and communication, this project turned a system update into a meaningful shift in user behavior—strengthening trust between students, mentors, and institutional leadership.
+By using a structured readiness framework rooted in empathy and communication, this project turned a system update into a meaningful shift in user behavior, strengthening trust between students, mentors, and institutional leadership.

 ---